dotmaster/NodeBase/README.md

 Furthermore there are some performance tests regarding the Cache implementation [www.perf.com/browse/Gregor]  (http://www.perf.com/browse/Gregor)

 ## Todo
+- write some guides and tutorials of how to use this
-- eventually export log functions also statically
+- DONE eventually export log functions also statically
 - feel free to extend NodeBase in whatever way you want.
 E.g. a database logger, config reader and writer, etc.
-- eventually add an option for a static objects lookup function (danger of memory leak though)
+- DONE eventually add an option for a static objects lookup function (danger of memory leak though - SOLVED WITH A CAPPED COLLECTION HASH)

 ## Credits